codingMustache/codingMustache/README.md

 ## Joke of the Day

-A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”
+What do you call a dictionary on drugs?
+High definition.

 ## Daily Trivia

-The Electron computer was released in Britain during 1983 for the home computing market, by which company?
+How many cores does the Intel i7-6950X have?
- 1. Sinclair Research
+ 1. 4
- 2. Amstrad PLC
+ 2. 10
- 3. Commodore Business Machines
+ 3. 8
- 4. Acorn Computers
+ 4. 12

 <details>
   <summary>Answer</summary>
-  Acorn Computers
+  10
 </details>